-Mattresses essentially fall into two types: sprung and non-sprung or foam.
-However, that’s only half the story, as mattress filling can affect how well they perform, as well as how much they cost.
 Sprung mattresses come with various fillings which are selected based on their resilience, durability and capacity to absorb body moisture.
+They are usually heavier than non-sprung mattresses.

 We use both natural and synthetic materials for the mattress filling in our products.
 Polyester is a synthetic material which is used as a filling in almost all mattresses, thanks to its excellent recovery and cushioning properties.
-This filling comes in the form of polyester fibres which are used to construct a mattress-sized pad.
+This filling comes in the form of polyester fibres which are used to construct a mattress pad.

 The best-quality mattress filling is in the weight range of 800-1,200 GSM, whereas cheaper options are usually between 600 and 800 GSM.